gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   of the subtype.
 If it is not, Constraint_Error is raised.
   For assignments to array components, a check is done that the expression used as index is within the range.
 If it is not, Constraint_Error is raised.
-  Both these validity checks may be turned off using switch *-gnatVD*.
+  Both these validity checks may be turned off using switch :switch:`-gnatVD`.
   They are turned on by default.
-If *-gnatVD* is specified, a subsequent switch *-gnatVd* will leave the checks turned on.
+If :switch:`-gnatVD` is specified, a subsequent switch :switch:`-gnatVd` will leave the checks turned on.
-  Switch *-gnatVD* should be used only if you are sure that all such expressions have valid values.
+  Switch :switch:`-gnatVD` should be used only if you are sure that all such expressions have valid values.
 If you use this switch and invalid values are present, then the program is erroneous, and wild jumps or memory overwriting may occur.